 Robots.txt Tester

 Paste your robots.txt, choose a user-agent and test URL path to see if it's allowed or blocked.
-Includes syntax validation.
+Includes syntax validation, rule parsing, and group visualization.

 Robots.txt Content